-To receive a VCI command packet, a call-back function must be defined as a member function of the class my\target.
-This call-back function (named vci\cmd\received() in the example), is executed each time a VCI command packet is received on the p\vci\target port.
+To receive a VCI command packet, an interface function must be defined as a member function of the class my\target.
+This function (named vci\cmd\received() in the example), is executed each time a VCI command packet is received on the p\vci\target port.
 The function name is not constrained, but the arguments must respect the following prototype: